 I know there are already several external USB capture cards on this list, and this one is nearly double the price of the others, but if you need a high-quality device that works anywhere with no drivers and need it to be reliable and stay sync’d, this one’s your ticket.
 Magewell makes really good stuff, and because of that it’s expensive.
 There is no pass-through on this, it is designed for capture – making it ideal for cameras.

-This has been $300 for the last five years and I don’t see that price changing any time soon.
+This has been $299 for the last three four five six years and I don’t see that price changing any time soon.

 Literal professional: